FusionAuth/fusionauth-site/site/_posts/2021-03-19-unio-fusionauth.md

 **Jason:** As always, developer documentation is something that can be improved.
 Although the current documentation is very good relative to a lot of other services I’ve seen, additional improvements could be made.

 Perhaps adding Swagger or documentation built into nodes would be helpful.
 Also, more robust examples for client libraries are always helpful.
-Is there a Slack group that our developers can join if they have questions for the core FusionAuth team?
-If not, creating a feedback channel would be incredibly useful.

 > FusionAuth solves a problem for Unio that many organizations often face: how do you handle user accounts, authentication, authorization, and password management?

-**Dan:** "Perhaps adding Swagger or documentation built into nodes would be helpful" I don't understand what you mean.
+**Dan:** I don't understand what you mean by "adding Swagger or documentation built into nodes would be helpful."
 Can you explain further?

 **Jason:** Sure, I mean adding in Swagger documentation available from the installed instance would be helpful.

 If I install FusionAuth 1.24 on `192.0.0.1`, would be great if I could go to `192.0.0.1/swagger` and see the APIs that are present on that instance.

 Installing 1.25 on `192.0.0.2` and then going to `192.0.0.2/swagger` would show me a completely different Swagger definition since the version is different but allows me to see right away which APIs are present on my particular version without wading through documentation.

+**Jason:** Is there a Slack group that our developers can join if they have questions for the core FusionAuth team?
+If not, creating a feedback channel would be incredibly useful.

 **Dan:** We do have a [community forum](https://fusionauth.io/community/forum/) which is fairly active and we also have an [active github issues tracker](https://github.com/fusionauth/fusionauth-issues/issues) for bugs and feature requests.
 We love feedback from our community.